 Khajuraho was an ancient city in the Madhya Pradesh region of northern India.
 From the 10th to 12th century CE it was the capital of the Chandella kings who ruled Bundelkhand.
-Despite Khajuraho’s once great reputation as an important cultural centre there are no surviving non-religious buildings, but the presence of 35 Hindu and Jain temples make it one of the most significant historical sites in India today and worthy of its name given by the 11th century CE Muslim historian Abu Rihan Alberuni as ‘the City of the Gods’.
+Despite Khajuraho's once great reputation as an important cultural centre there are no surviving non-religious buildings, but the presence of 35 Hindu and Jain temples make it one of the most significant historical sites in India today and worthy of its name given by the 11th century CE Muslim historian Abu Rihan Alberuni as 'the City of the Gods'.
+Khajuraho is listed by UNESCO as a World Heritage Site.

 Most of the temples at Khajuraho were built using sandstone but four also used granite in their construction.
 In the latter group is the Chaunsat Yogini (64 tantric goddesses), built c.
 875-900 CE, which has 64 shrine rooms arranged around a rectangular courtyard.
 Next in the site's development came the Lalguan Mahadeva, Brahma, and Matangesvara temples which are all quite plain in design and decoration compared to the later temples.